-I current work as fixed-term Professor of Information Studies and Interactive Media at the University of Tampere, Finland.
+I currently work as Associate Professor of Information Practices at Tampere University, Finland.
 I also hold the rank of Adjunct Professor (Docent) of Contemporary Culture Science (particularly games and social information networks) at the University of Jyväskylä.

-As other sidelines, I design organizational training and learning games and I co-edit the Sage journal Simulation & Gaming, and Seksologinen Aikakauskirja, the annual journal of the Finnish Association for Sexology.
-I am a former executive editor of the International Journal of Role-Playing, a multi-diciplinary academic journal about role-playing in its various forms.
+As other sidelines, I design organizational training and learning games and I co-edit Seksologinen Aikakauskirja, the annual journal of the Finnish Association for Sexology.
+I am a former editor of the Sage journal Simulation & Gaming, and of the International Journal of Role-Playing, a multi-diciplinary academic journal about role-playing in its various forms.

 Trough my own small company, Jinamic, I do consulting in service design, choice architecture and strategy facilitation.